 If you do not have a copy of your discharge papers, service records, or medical records you can obtain them by filling out a Standard Form 180 - Request Pertaining to Military Records.
 You can obtain a copy from your local State Division of Veterans' Affairs office or the United States Department of Veterans' Affairs.

 My pension/disability check hasn't arrived yet.
-Can you verify when it was mailed?
+Who do I talk to?

 Muskogee Regional Office